Reading time: 17 minutes

 What is political persuasion?

-Persuading unlikely supporters?
-Conveying values is key
+Political persuasion: Conveying values is key

+And this was proven scientifically as well.
 In a series of experiments by Robb Willer and Matthew Feinberg, they found that the way in which a political stance is framed influenced whether people supported it.

 The takeaway here is to present your political platform in a way that appeals to the moral values of the people you are trying to persuade.

-Molding a candidate’s image
+Political persuasion: Molding a candidate’s image

-Shaping a candidate’s image is not a quick process, or an easy one.
+Shaping a candidate’s image is not a quick process or an easy one.
 Judgments are passed at a glance, and it can be hard for a candidate to break through negative perceptions.
 That’s precisely why it requires careful planning from the beginning of a campaign.

 The construction of a candidate’s image involves several things:

-• The perception of a candidate’s personality traits.
+- The perception of a candidate’s personality traits.

-• The ability of voters to identify with the candidate on a personal level.
+- The ability of voters to identify with the candidate on a personal level.

-• Leadership and oratory abilities displayed by the candidate.
+- Leadership and oratory abilities displayed by the candidate.

-On a lesser scale, image is also influenced by how the candidate is treated by contemporaries, political scandals, and spiritual values.
+- On a lesser scale, image is also influenced by how the candidate is treated by contemporaries, political scandals, and spiritual values.

 Persuasion here involves highlighting a candidate’s winning attributes to the electorate.